AdaCore/training_material/courses/misc_tools/100_gnatstub.rst

 * You can disable the exception in procedures

    * Switch :command:`--no-exception`

-   * Functions still need a return statement, so :ada:`raise` expression is still present
+.. warning:: Functions still need a return statement, so :ada:`raise` expression is still present

 ---------------------------
 Formatting Comment Blocks